-TISE or its predecessor has since 2002 been designated by the UK Inland Revenue as a recognised exchange under Section 841 of the UK Income and Corporation Taxes Act 1988 (ICTA).
+TISE or its predecessor has since 2002 been designated by the UK Inland Revenue as a recognised exchange under Section 1005 of the Income Tax Act (2007).
 This designation was significant because qualifying debt securities listed on TISE are eligible for the 'Quoted Eurobond Exemption'.
 This allows an issuer within the UK tax net to make payments of interest on listed securities gross without deduction for tax.

 - is an Affiliate Member of the International Organisation of Securities Commissions (IOSCO);

 - is officially recognised by the Australian Securities Exchange; and

 - is officially recognised by the German Federal Financial Supervisory Authority, BaFin (Bundesanstalt für Finanzdienstleistungsaufsicht).

 While complying with international standards for recognised stock exchanges, TISE has adopted a flexible and pragmatic approach to regulation.
 This business oriented approach is similar to that which has contributed to the development of the Channel Islands as a top tier finance centre.
 The International Stock Exchange Authority Limited (the Authority) has developed listing rules (the Listing Rules) which place a premium on clarity and an appropriate level of corporate governance.